Recap: How the Lions edged the Vikings 31-29 in matchup of NFC’s two best teams

 12:10 p.m.: Lions take a risk, Vikings capitalize

 Aaron Jones spent his bye week in Eagan, rehabbing his right hamstring with everything from acupuncture to laser treatment and time in a hyperbaric chamber.
-The Vikings decided late in the week he was healthy enough to play against the Lions because of all the work he did.
+The Vikings decided late in the week that he was healthy enough to play against the Lions because of all the work he did.
 On the Vikings’ first drive, they went to Jones right away, and it paid off.

 The running back raced 33 yards for a touchdown, untouched off the left side of the line, to put the Vikings up 7-0 after they snuffed out a fake punt to start the drive with a short field.
-Special teams coordinator Matt Daniels talked this week about being ready for the Lions’ frequent punt fakes; Brian Asamoah stopped Jalen Reeves-Maybin on the handoff after the Lions decided to go for it on fourth-and-7.
+Special teams coordinator Matt Daniels talked this past week about being ready for the Lions’ frequent punt fakes; Brian Asamoah stopped Jalen Reeves-Maybin on the handoff after the Lions decided to go for it on fourth-and-7.

 The Vikings had put Detroit in dire straits with an Andrew Van Ginkel sack that followed a Lions holding penalty, and the Lions picked up 19 yards on third-and-26, but coach Dan Campbell decided on the fake punt even though the Lions would need it to pick up 7 yards.
-It turned into an early momentum boost for the Vikings, as Jones jumped into the U.S. Bank Stadium stands (a Bank Vault, instead of a Lambeau Leap), after gaining another lead for a team that’s rarely trailed this season. — BEN GOESSLING
+It turned into an early momentum boost for the Vikings, as Jones jumped into the U.S. Bank Stadium stands (a Bank Vault, instead of a Lambeau Leap) after gaining another lead for a team that’s rarely trailed this season. — BEN GOESSLING

 View post on X